 Normal goods are a type of goods whose demand shows a direct relationship with a consumer’s income.
-This means that the demand for normal goods increases with an increase in the consumer’s income or expansion of the economy (which generally will increase the income of the population).
+It means that the demand for normal goods increases with an increase in the consumer’s income or expansion of the economy (which generally will increase the income of the population).

 Normal goods demonstrate a higher income elasticity of demand than inferior goods.
 The former shows an elasticity between zero to one, while the latter shows a negative income elasticity of demand.

 Normal Goods and Consumer Behavior

 Demand for normal goods is determined by patterns in the behavior of consumers.
-Larger income leads to changes in consumers’ behavior.
+Larger income leads to changes in the consumers’ behavior.
 As income increases, consumers may be able to afford goods that were not previously available to them.

 In such a case, the demand for the goods increases due to their attractiveness to consumers.
 It may be explained by the higher quality of the goods, higher functionality, or more prestigious socio-economic value (think about many luxury goods).